zbilgeozkan/UnityLearnPathways/README.md

 - `ModTheCubeChallenge/Assets/ModTheCube` – Scripts and assets for the **Cube Challenge**.
 - `Challenge1/Assets/Scripts` – Scripts for **Challenge 1** exercises.
 - `Challenge2/Assets/Scripts` – Scripts for **Challenge 2** exercises.
+- `Challenge3/Assets/Scripts` – Scripts for **Challenge 3** exercises.

-- Future prototypes and challenges may be added under this repository.
+(Future prototypes and challenges may be added under this repository.)

 ## How to use